-Davidson College Writing Competition
+Davidson College Writing Competitions

-The Department of English urges all students and all years to submit your best work to our annual writing competitions: the R. Windley Hall, Charles Lloyd, the Vereen Bell competitions, and the newest named award, the Gibson Prize for Scholarly Writing.
+The Department of English urges all students and all years to submit your best work to our annual writing competitions: the R. Windley Hall, Charles Lloyd, and Vereen Bell competitions, and the newest named award, the Gibson Prize for Scholarly Writing.

 Each winning entry is selected by a distinguished external judge.